 Isn’t it time for Bridgeport and Connecticut to ban animals in the circus?
 Contact your legislators and tell them.
 Boycott the circus and explain why to your children and friends.
 Educate yourself.
 See the list of web sites above.

 Attend a circus protest rally in Connecticut.
 I will post here when one is scheduled.
-Recently in June 2011 the Cole Brothers Circus was touring CT and there were many protests.
-The Ringling Brothers Circus comes to Bridgeport every October and protests will be posted here.
+The abusive Cole Brothers Circus tours CT every summer and there are many protests.
+The Ringling Brothers Circus comes to Bridgeport every October with many protesters.
+Protests dates will be posted here and on my Natural Connecticut Facebook page.

 Attend animal-free circuses with trapeze artists, jugglers, clowns, tightrope walkers, and acrobats, but let’s leave animals in peace.
 Cirque du Soleil, the New Pickle Family Circus, Cirque Éloize, and others are exciting and innovative circuses that dazzle audiences without animal acts.
 Click here for a list of animal-free circuses.